oezg/university-admission-procedure-go/README.md

 ## About

-It takes a lot of hard work to enroll in the university of your dreams.
-Although, we tend to dismiss how difficult it is for the university to handle the document volume.
+It takes a lot of hard work for a university to select the successful applicants from among competitive candidates, who all want to enroll in the department of their dreams.
-In this project, I deal with university applicants.
-I implement an algorithm to determine which applicants are going to be enrolled.
+In this project, I deal with university applicants and implement an algorithm to determine which applicants are going to be enrolled.
 At each stage, the algorithm has gradually become more complex and comprehensive!

 ## Stages